 Enter your email below and we'll send it to your inbox.

-If you have leftovers, transfer them to a storage container and place them in the fridge uncovered for a few hours until they are fully chilled, then cover them with the lid and keep in the refrigerator up to 2 days.
+If you have leftovers, transfer them to an airtight container and place them in the fridge uncovered for a few hours until they are fully chilled, then cover them with the lid and keep in the refrigerator up to 2 days.

 Can You Freeze Salmon Cakes?

 Yes, these freeze well!
-In fact, I made a batch and froze them so that I would have a quick meal for my daughter on busy nights.
+In fact, sometimes (like you see in these photos), we’ll make a double batch and freeze them so that we have a quick meal for a busy weeknight in the future.

-For best results, prepare recipe as written.
-Then, place the salmon cakes on a plate or small baking pan and transfer them to the freezer until completely frozen.
+For best results, prepare the recipe as written below.
+Place the salmon cakes on a plate or small baking pan and transfer them to the freezer until they are completely frozen.
 Then, transfer them to a freezer bag for storage up to one month.

-To reheat, I recommend baking them in a 350 degree oven until heated through.
+To reheat salmon cakes, we recommend baking them in a 350 degree oven until heated through.

 Salmon Cakes (Fresh Salmon)

-A fresh Salmon Cake Recipe from one of the internet's top salmon recipe sites.
-This restaurant-quality recipe has the perfect amount of finely chopped veggies and savory seasonings.
+A recipe for Salmon Cakes, using fresh salmon, from one of the internet's top salmon recipe sites.
+This restaurant-quality dish has the perfect amount of finely chopped veggies and savory seasonings.

 5 from 1 rating